JHU-PL-Lab/www-pl/logistics.md

 Office hours and locations will be pinned on Courselore.

-### Exams
+### In-Class Exercises and Exams

+There will be periodic written in-class exercises which will be graded pass/fail.
+They will not be announced in advance and cannot be made up, but you will be allowed to drop one score.

 There will be an in-class midterm before spring break and a final examination during the normal final exam period slot.

 ### Grading

-The final will count around 50% of the grade, the midterm 30%, and the homeworks 20%.
+The final will count around 50% of the grade, the midterm 25%, the in-class exercises 5%, and the homeworks 20%.
 Each HW will be weighted somewhat differently, based on the time commitment of the assignment.
+Note that these weights are only approximations at this point and may need to change.